 Put these two together, and you have the corn-a-palooza that is Real Steel, a movie that takes these well-worn ingredients, puts on a new coat of paint, and somehow manages to make them into a thoroughly enjoyable film, despite its flimsy and cornball premise.

 Hugh Jackman, as Charlie Kenton, the chief protagonist, a former boxer that almost made it to being champ is a big part of what makes this film work as well it does.
-Evangeline Lily makes an enjoyable contribution to the movie on her part as the tough, pragmatic woman in his life that despite herself falls for Jackman’s compulsive gambler, loser of a man, character.
+Evangeline Lily makes an enjoyable contribution to the movie in her role as the tough, (but kind-hearted) pragmatic woman in his life that despite herself falls for Jackman’s compulsive gambler, loser of a man, character.
 She see’s something in him, and just like girls everywhere, thinks he’s a project she can rebuild and repair.